Tomáš Netopil

 (Res Musica, Vincent Guillemin)

-Founder and Artistic Director – International Summer Academy in Kroměříž (Czech Republic)
+Founder and Artistic Director – International Summer Academy in Kroměříž (Czechia)

 See more

-In Summer 2018, Tomáš Netopil created the International Summer Music Academy in Kroměříž, offering students both exceptional artistic tuition and the opportunity to meet and work with major international musicians.
-In Summer 2021, in association with the Dvořák Prague Festival, the Academy established the Dvořákova Praha Youth Philharmonic with musicians from conservatories and music academies, coached by principal players of Czech Philharmonic Orchestra.
-Tomáš Netopil has held a close relationship with the Dvořák Prague Festival for some time and was Artist in Residence in 2017, opening the festival with Essen Philharmoniker and closing the festival with Dvořák’s Te Deum and Wiener Symphoniker.
+Netopil has created the International Summer Music Academy in Kroměříž offering students both exceptional artistic tuition and the opportunity to meet and work with major international musicians.
+In Summer 2021, in association with Dvořák Prague Festival, the Academy established Dvořákova Praha Youth Philharmonic with musicians from conservatories and music academies, coached by principal players of Czech Philharmonic.

-Tomáš Netopil’s discography for Supraphon includes Janáček’s Glagolitic Mass (the first ever recording of the original 1927 version), Dvořák’s complete cello works, Martinů’s Ariane and Double Concerto, and Smetana’s Má vlast with Prague Symphony Orchestra.
-During his tenure in Essen, his releases have included recordings of Suk’s Asrael and Mahler’s Symphonies Nos.2, 3 6 and 9.
+Netopil’s most recent recordings are with Czech Philharmonic and include Richard Blackford’s Cello Concerto with soloist Alisa Weilerstein, and Dvořák’s Legends and Rhapsodies, both with the label Pentatone.
+His discography for the label Supraphon includes Janáček’s Glagolitic Mass (the first ever recording of the original 1927 version), Dvořák’s complete cello works, Martinů’s Ariane and Double Concerto, and Smetana’s Má vlast with Prague Symphony Orchestra.
+During his tenure in Essen, his releases have included recordings of Suk’s Asrael and Mahler Symphonies Nos.
+2, 3, 6, and 9.

-From 2008 – 2012 Tomáš Netopil held the position of Music Director of the Prague National Theatre.
-He studied violin and conducting in his native Czech Republic, as well as at the Royal College of Music in Stockholm under the guidance of Professor Jorma Panula.
-In 2002, he won the first Sir Georg Solti Conductors Competition at the Alte Oper Frankfurt.
+He studied violin and conducting in his native Czechia, as well as at Royal College of Music, Stockholm under the guidance of Professor Jorma Panula.
+In 2002 he won the first Sir Georg Solti Conductors’ Competition at Alte Oper Frankfurt.

 Gallery